You want to rescue a dog - give a home to a poor neglected beastie who’s had a bad start in life? Good for you!

 There are so many stories of spectacularly successful adoptions, where the dog fitted easily into her new home from Day 1, had few issues and was easy to train.

-But this isn’t by no means always the way it goes.
+But this isn’t by any means always the way it goes.
 So you need to go into this with your eyes open.

 Different dogs, different folks ...

 Do not allow sentiment to cloud your judgment!
 Most dogs up for rehoming (unless they’re very young puppies) come with baggage - of some sort or another.
 We all have baggage - life experiences that have formed our worldview - some good, some not so good.

 And not every dog is the perfect match for your life.
 Some will have been neglected; some will have been abused; some have lost an adoring owner through death or other catastrophe; some were just not given the right care.

 But they all have a history, good or bad.

 Same as you would, if suddenly transported to a new home where people do things differently.
 There’s scope for a lot of misunderstanding and confusion here - even which way you hold your knife and fork, or how to make coffee!
 So imagine how hard it can be for a dog to adapt to such a major change in his life.

 Sometimes the dog settles into his new home seamlessly and easily, but sometimes this baggage takes a lot of work, some expense, and much dedication, to unpack.

 Any reputable rehoming shelter will tell you the truth about your chosen pet.
 But sometimes they don’t know the truth themselves!
 If the dog was found straying there is no history attached.
 And a dog in even the best and kindest rescue centre can be completely shut down and depressed - or continually hyper and mad.
 Neither of these states will reveal the true dog.
 Only once your new dog has been in your home for as long as two or three months will you know what he’s really like, and what issues he may have.